 Our members are our greatest asset, and through our website we will regularly share with you who some of our members are, why they joined the organisation and the work they do.
 We’re sure that you’ll be surprised by their varied backgrounds and places of work.

 Michael is a Professor of Economics at the UWA Business School.He lectures in Monetary Economics and the History of Economics.
 He is also the author of Pareto, Economics and Society (Routledge, 2001) and the Paretian School and Italian Fiscal Sociology (Palgrave, 2007); and a co-editor of the History of Economics Review (2007-2011) and Vilfredo Pareto's Manual of Political Economy: A Critical and Variorum Edition (OUP, 2014).
-Michael is a long standing member of the Economics Society and has served as WA Branch President since 2014.
+Michael is a long standing member of the Economics Society and served as WA Branch President from 2014 to 2017.

 Margaret Nowak is an Emeritus Professor at Curtin University.
 Margaret was initially in the School of Economics & Finance at Curtin University and subsequently became the inaugural Director of the Curtin Graduate School of Business.
 She has a Bachelor and Masters Degrees in Economics from Sydney University and a PhD from Murdoch University.
 Margaret’s research interests have focussed on labour markets with specific interests relating to labour markets and women, corporate governance and corporate social responsibility.
 Margaret has been active in the WA Branch since the 1980s, is a past President of the Economics Society of WA and was awarded the Austin Holmes Award in 2008.